 This is our short story about our long road to night-time continence.
 For most parents, there’s an expected time frame, but this is often not the case when your child has special needs.
 Sometimes there are issues to be solved before beginning, but lack of expectation/understanding is a bigger part of the problem.

 Just because my daughter has Angelman Syndrome does not mean I refer to her as an angel.
 It is a popular term used in the AS community, but not one I’m keen on.
 For those that don’t know, Dr. Harry Angelman identified children with similar symptoms thus the reference.
-I guess it could be worse, instead of angels AS children could be referred to as puppets.
-AS children tend to be sweet natured people, but this does not make them angels.
+I guess it could be worse, instead of angels AS was referred to as dancing puppets.
+AS children tend to be sweet-natured people, but this does not make them angels.
 As time goes on, I believe that underneath Jess’s AS diagnosis, there is a typical person.
 Someone who has a full array of emotions and someone who is clever.
-Jess can be strong willed, restless and very sneaky too.
+Jess can be strong-willed, restless and very sneaky too.
 I guess for some people, angel is a term of endearment, but long ago, I realized this did not fit her.
 Maybe this is because we didn’t get the AS diagnosis till she was 13.
 Hindsight makes me believe that not knowing was to our advantage, to not be defined by a list of traits.
 Just like when we read a horoscope, it uncannily resembles our day.
 The same goes for generalities associated with AS.
 There is truth here, but it is a matter of how much we accept this truth and how far along we are willing to go.
 [Read more…] about She’s no angel

 As much as people like to stand out, they only go far enough where they are still in reach of other people.
 They want to be unique, bot not so much so that no one identifies with them.